krob79/ProjectSix/README.md

 In this project, I built a mini-portfolio that houses all of the TreeHouse coursework.
 Each entry has a link preview as well as a link back to it's GitHub Repo.
-Built with ExpressJS and Pug.
+URL Routes were setup with ExpressJS and the page templates were created with Pug.

 ## Languages & Tools Used